 There are two marine mammal species under NMFS' jurisdiction listed as endangered under the ESA with confirmed or possible occurrence in the proposed project area (i.e., Cook Inlet): the Cook Inlet beluga whale, and the Steller sea lion.
 Additionally, the proposed action falls within designated critical habitat for the Cook Inlet beluga whale.
-The NMFS Office of Protected Resources (OPR) Permits and Conservation Division (PR1) consulted with the NMFS Alaska Regional Office (AKRO) Protected Resources Division (PRD) on the issuance of the IHA under Section 101(a)(5)(D) of the MMPA because the action of issuing the IHA may affect endangered species under NMFS' jurisdiction.
+The NMFS Office of Protected Resources (OPR) Permits and Conservation Division (PR1) consulted with the NMFS Alaska Regional Office (AKRO) Protected Resources Division (PRD) on the issuance of this and other similar IHAs under Section 101(a)(5)(D) of the MMPA, including one issued in April 2012, because the action of issuing the IHA may affect endangered species under NMFS' jurisdiction.
 On February 17, 2012, NMFS issued its Biological Opinion, which concluded that the proposed action is not likely to jeopardize the continued existence of Cook Inlet beluga whales or Steller sea lions, nor destroy or adversely modify Cook Inlet beluga whale critical habitat.
+On May 21, 2012, NMFS revised the February 17 Biological Opinion to clarify several sections, but the conclusions were unchanged.
+Due to a change in the size of the area for this (second) IHA, NMFS PR1 reinitiated consultation with the AKRO PRD on the proposed issuance of an IHA for Area 2.
+NMFS issued a Biological Opinion, which concluded that the proposed action is not likely to jeopardize the continued existence of Cook Inlet beluga whales or Steller sea lions, nor destroy or adversely modify Cook Inlet beluga whale critical habitat.
 The information and analyses presented in the Biological Opinion are hereby incorporated by reference.